 The enrolment form can be downloaded from www.coaltrain.com.au or as requested.
 Enrolment forms are sent to all participants upon confirmation booking.
+As part of our compliance as a Registered Training Organisation, we are required to have a completed enrolment form from each participant for each new enrolment.
 All applicants are required to satisfy prerequisite requirements, qualifications and /or experience where relevant to a particular course or Training package.